Faster Development with Live Update (Tutorial)

 live_update, containing a list of steps for how to update the running container.

-docker_build behavior is to watch all files in the docker build context (
+docker_build behavior is to watch all files in the Docker build context (here,

-and any time one changes, to do an image build and redeploy.
+and any time one changes, rebuild the image and re-deploy it to Kubernetes.
 The

 sync here says that, if